Updated July 10, 2023

 2. Home Agent

-It is the router to which your mobile device is connected located on your home network
+Your mobile device is connected to a router located on your home network.

 3. Foreign Agent (FA)